How to Resolve the High Resource Consumption of WordPress Admin-ajax.php Process

 00:45:11 "POST /wp-admin/admin-ajax.php "http://example.com/wp-admin/index.php"

 This is resulting in the constant spawn of new admin-ajax.php processes which are consuming quite a lot of resources:

 503 user 20 0 358m 33.8 0.2 0:00.35 /home/user/public_html/wp-admin/admin-ajax.php

 508 user 20 0 387m 25.1 0.4 0:00.79 /home/user/public_html/wp-admin/admin-ajax.php

-The amount of spawned processes sometimes exceed the amount of allowed processes on our Shared Hosting environment and this is resulting in 508 – “Resource limit reached”.
-This error can also be received if there are no CPU/RAM available for your account due to the fact that it has reached the virtually assigned limits or the hardware limitation in case you are using a service like our Dedicated Servers.
+The amount of spawned processes sometimes exceeds the number of allowed processes on our Shared Hosting environment, and this is resulting in 508 – “Resource limit reached”.
+This error can also be received if there is no CPU/RAM available for your account.
+That can happen because it has reached the virtually assigned limits or the hardware limitation in case you are using a service like our Dedicated Servers.

 The only common solution applicable by every WordPress user is actually quite a simple one – You need to either disable the Heartbeat API or you need a way to control it.

-In order to control the API you need to be fully aware of what it does and also you should be well familiar with the code and the functionality of the WordPress application.
-In case you do not have the time to spare in order to check all the whitepapers you should read the next few lines of this post.
+To control the API, you need to be fully aware of what it does, and also you should be well familiar with the code and the functionality of the WordPress application.
+In case you do not have the time to spare in order to check all the whitepapers, you should read the next few lines of this post.